Project

 // SASADA Koichi at atdot dot net

-Updated by gregprice (Greg Price) over 11 years ago
+Updated by gregprice (Greg Price) about 12 years ago

 Sasada-san, thank you for the review.
 You're right, patch (4) should (and doesn't) invalidate the cache when the working directory changes.
 I believe Yura is right that it should also invalidate the cache when the filesystem encoding changes.